 Training Requirement

 Mapp and all defined sub-level vendors are required to complete training related to Financial Conflict of Interest (FCOI).
 If any conflicts of interest are found or known, they must be disclosed.
 The training must be updated no less than every four years or as designated based on grant or role circumstances.
-Information and other resources developed by NIH will be updated as appropriate and can be accessed through the NIH Web site (http://grants.nih.gov/grants/policy/coi/tutorial2011/fcoi.htm).
+Information and other resources developed by NIH will be updated as appropriate and can be accessed through the NIH Web site (https://grants.nih.gov/grants/policy/coi/tutorial2011/fcoi.htm).

 Financial Conflict of Interest (FCOI) or Significant Financial Interest (SFI)